MarkswellOuma/SQL_Project_Data_Job_Analysis/README.md

 # The Analysis
 Each query on this project aimed at investigating specific aspects of the data analyst job market.

-Here is how I approache each question:
+Here is how I approached each question:

 ### 1.Top Paying Data analyst jobs
 To identify the highest-paying roles I filtred data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.